 Plus, on top of the rides and themed areas, in the Ferrari Experience building it is possible to visit Ferrari Land Gallery and learn about Ferrari’s founder Enzo Ferrari; the present, past, and future of the brand and both the F1 and GT worlds.

 2. Adrenaline junkies

 Red Force – the name does not lead to misunderstandings.
-And YES, it is worth dropping by Ferrari Land just for this thrilling ride if going from 0 to 180km per hour in a time span of 5 seconds plus experiencing 4G means anything to you.
+And YES, it is worth dropping by Ferrari Land just for this thrilling ride if going from 0 to 180km per hour in 5 seconds plus experiencing 4G means anything to you.

-It was definitely an experience to add to my list of favorite flight experiences around the world.
+It was an experience to add to my list of favorite flight experiences around the world.

 These other rides are also interesting:

 - The Thrill Towers: Featuring a free fall one and a rebound.

 - Maranello Grand Race.
 A 550m racing circuit.

 - Junior Championship and Kid’s Podium for the little ones.